 Young girls face many friendship and relationship challenges.
-This book provides you with tools to help your daughter become stronger, happier, and better able to enjoy her friendships at school and beyond.
+This book provides tools to help your girls become stronger, happier, and better able to enjoy friendships at school and beyond.

-This comprehensive guide for teens uses real life examples and stories along with tips to deal with harassment.
+This comprehensive guide for teens uses real life examples and stories to illustrate the tips for dealing with harassment.

 Written for LGBT youth, this collection of essays and stories offers encouragement for those who are being bullied.

-The middle grade guide utilizes cartons and humor to teach kids how to safely stand up against bullying and support kids who are targeted.
+This middle grade guide utilizes cartoons and humor to teach kids how to safely stand up against bullying and support kids who are targeted.